kelveden/milli/README.md

     milli.stub(onGet("my/url")).respondWith(200));

+(Note that the url specified may be a string or a RegExp.)
 However, there are plenty of other criteria to match against on the stub builder API:

 ### Stub Builder API
 #### Stub.body(body)